8ka9yk6e5/Programation_Study/README.md

 ## *study_application*

 Files *applying commands and new features* to learn how each one works and how to use them.
+Separated for javascript study and SQL study, which the SQL study is to use only for sql, not using with a javascript applycation.

-### *Files*
+### *Files - javascript*

 - [x] Array.js - Application of array methods and features;
+- [x] chaining.js - Application of optional chaining, with the "?." symbol;
 - [x] Dec_forward.js - Application of decorators and how they work, including call and apply for callbacks;
-- [ ] SQLTest.js - A first attempt at using SQL, not started;
+- [x] destruction.js - Application of the destruction syntax, from objects and arrays;
 - [x] iterables.js - Transforming into iterables and using them;
+- [x] JSON.js - Application of json values and its methods;
 - [x] map_set.js - Use and functions of Map, Set, WeakMap, and WeakSet;
+- [x] newFunction.js - Use of the syntax "new" in function, and how use it to create a function;
+- [x] NFE.js - The use of a function like a object, and it properties;
 - [x] obj_constructor.js - Application of constructors;
-- [x] chaining.js - Application of optional chaining, with the "?." symbol;
+- [x] obj_to_primitive_conversion.js - Application of object conversion;
+- [x] rest_spread.js - The use of "..." in functions, either in parameter(spread) or arguments(rest);
+- [x] Scheduling.js - Start use of Asynchronous programming, use of "setTimeout" and "setInterval";
 - [x] symbol.js - Application of symbol primitive type;

-- [x] obj_to_primitive_conversion.js - Application of object conversion
+### *Files - SQL*

+- [ ] simple_commands.sql - first SQL file, to use the basic commands to understand how it works;

 ---